stephaniesaylor/Practice-Repo/OZP_agencyAPI.md

 Use the `/agency` API to create, update, read or delete an agency in the system.

 ##Resource Information##
+The following properties appear in the Agency JSON:
 <table style="width:100%">
   <thead>
     <td><b>Parameter</b></td>